My original blog on visual aids was written during lockdown to support families at home. I have now updated it and added some more information.

 Feelings and Emotions

-Some children may be feeling very anxious at the moment and find it difficult to express how they feel.
+Children with fragile x can experience high levels of anxiety and find it difficult to express how they feel.
 Visual resources such as emotion fans or basic emojis may help you start a conversation with them.

 Easy Read Information